Google Adds Caffeine to its Scoring Signals

-Today Google formally announced on its blog that it has completed its launch of he new indexing system dubbed “caffeine”.
+Today Google formally announced on its blog that it had completed its launch of the new indexing system dubbed “caffeine.”
 Google originally announced the caffeine indexing infrastructure in August of 2009 and then launched a version of it on a single data-center later in the year.
 Today’s announcement makes it official that caffeine is live on all Google data-centers.

 Highlights of the Caffeine Announcement

-The size of the Google index is larger than ever
+- The size of the Google index is more extensive than ever

-Google claims that all search results are 50% fresher meaning that new content being added to the web will appear in search results faster.
-This does not change the frequency of Google’s indexing of websites, it simply means that new information is pushed live to the index faster than before.
+- Google claims that all search results are 50% fresher meaning that new content is added to the web will appear in search results faster.
+This does not change the frequency of Google’s indexing of websites; it merely means that new information is pushed live to the index more quickly than before.

-These types of statements and subsequent statement out of the Googleplex clearly indicate that they have increased the potential to make rapid algorithmic changes based on changes that occur with the internet.
-As we have mentioned in previous posts, Google cares more about page speed so it is still recommended to work hard increasing the efficiency of your website.
-In addition, Google’s capacity to consider “additional signals” in the future means that they will have the capacity to consider many additional factors in their ranking algorithm including on-site and off site factors.
+These types of statements and subsequent statement out of the Googleplex indicate that they have increased the potential to make rapid algorithmic changes based on changes that occur with the internet.
+As we have mentioned in previous posts, Google cares more about page speed, so it is still recommended to work hard, increasing the efficiency of your website.
+Also, Google’s capacity to consider “additional signals” in the future means that they will have the capacity to find many additional factors in their ranking algorithm, including on-site and off-site factors.